 Pathogens are microorganisms such as viruses and bacteria that cause infectious diseases in animals and plants.
 They depend on their host to provide the conditions and nutrients that they need to grow and reproduce.
-They frequently produce toxins that damage tissues and make us feel ill.
+This section explores disease prevention through reduced contact and the body's natural barriers.
+The immune system typically destroys pathogens, but vaccines can enhance protection against dangerous diseases.
+Since the 1940s, antibiotics have successfully treated bacterial infections, but resistance has emerged, prompting the search for new antibiotics.